Lids Careers | Opportunities in Retail & Sports Merchandise

 • Inventory Receiver

 These team members check new shipments as they come in, verify order sheets, and report any missing or damaged goods.
-They help keep warehouse operations on schedule and properly stocked.
+They help keep warehouse operations on schedule.

 • Returns Specialist

 Returns specialists inspect returned items, issue refunds or credits, and reprocess stock that can be returned to shelves.
-They work closely with customer service and inventory departments to close the loop on sales.
+They work closely with customer service and inventory departments.

 Internships & Entry-Level Office Roles